 - Tetrasaccharides (Cn(H2O)n-3) – Stachyose, Scorodose

-These carbohydrates liberate a large number of monosaccharide molecules on hydrolysis.
-They are usually amorphous, insoluble in water and tasteless and are called non-sugars.
+These carbohydrates liberate numerous monosaccharide molecules on hydrolysis.
+They are usually amorphous, insoluble in water, and tasteless, and are called non-sugars.

 They possess two or more types of monosaccharide units.
 Examples: heparin and chondroitin sulfate.

-Classification carbohydrates are also classified as reducing and non-reducing sugars.
+Carbohydrates are also classified as reducing and non-reducing sugars.
 It is a minor classification.

-different types of carbohydrates with examples
+Different types of carbohydrates with examples

-In disaccharides, if the reducing group of monosaccharides, i.e., aldehydic or ketonic groups are bonded, these are non-reducing sugars, e.g., sucrose, while others in which these functional groups are free are reducing sugars.
-Examples: Maltose and lactose.
+In disaccharides, if the reducing groups of monosaccharides, i.e., aldehydic or ketonic groups, are bonded, these are non-reducing sugars (e.g., sucrose), while others in which these functional groups are free are reducing sugars (examples: maltose and lactose).